rollinger/rollinger/README.md

 ★ I speak, write, code and work in english, german and spanish with ease.
 ★ I love travel and to learn new cultures and ways of life.

 Check out my professional and pet projects.
+Contact me over Telegram @phil_rollinger (https://t.me/phil_rollinger)

 <!---
 rollinger/rollinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.